 • Do not reveal your address, city, or phone number;

 • Do not reveal the name of the hospital or city where your loved one died.

 • Place it in an unsealed, unaddressed envelope;

 • Place above in a mailing envelope;

 - On a separate piece of paper, please include:

 | your loved one’s full name;

 Little Rock, AR 72205

-ARORA staff will review your card or letter to ensure confidentiality (information that may breach confidentiality will be taken out) and will forward it to the transplant center.
+ARORA Family Services Aftercare staff will review your card or letter to ensure confidentiality (information that may breach confidentiality will be removed) and will forward it to the transplant center.
 The transplant center will then send it to the recipient at their discretion.

 Since your letter or card must be mailed to ARORA first and then forwarded to the transplant center, please allow extra time for your letter to reach the recipient.
 It may take several weeks for the transplant recipient to receive your correspondence.